 Building software with an AI agent at its core is fundamentally different from traditional application development.
-Over the course of nine iterations, I developed an AI agent that reads GitHub issues, generates implementation code, validates it, and commits the result — all autonomously.
+Over the course of thirteen iterations — nine on the agent’s behaviour, four more on the surrounding architecture of the host — I developed an AI agent that reads GitHub/Gitea issues, generates implementation code, validates it, and commits the result, all autonomously.
 This article distils the key lessons learned along the way.

 The Paradigm Shift: Inversion of Control